-- 2018 news release of the European Commission on the rise in Advanced Mobile Location (AML) deployment
+- 2018: news of the European Commision on The rise in Advanced Mobile Location (AML) deployment

-- 2017 news release of the European Commission on AML, new technology that improves location of emergency calls
+- 2017: news of the European Commission on AML, new technology that improves location of emergency calls

 February 11 is the European 112 Day.
 On this day, different awareness and networking activities are organised throughout the EU in order to promote the existence and use of Europe's single emergency number.

-The latest E-communications household survey shows how much people know about 112 across the EU.
+The latest E-communications household Eurobarometer survey (18 February 2014) shows how much people know about 112 across the EU.

-- 2017 Implementation of the European emergency number 112 - Results of the tenth data-gathering round
+- 2017: Results of the tenth data-gathering round

-- 2016 Implementation of the European emergency number 112 - Results of the ninth data-gathering round
+- 2016: results of the ninth data-gathering round

-- 2015 Implementation of the European emergency number 112 - Results of the eighth data-gathering round
+- 2015: Results of the eighth data-gathering round

-- 2014 Implementation of the European emergency number 112 - Results of the seventh data-gathering round
+- 2014: Results of the seventh data-gathering round

-- 2013 Implementation of the European emergency number 112 – Results of the sixth data-gathering round
+- 2013: Results of the sixth data-gathering round

-- 2012 Implementation of the European emergency number 112 – Results of the fifth data-gathering round
+- 2012: Results of the fifth data-gathering round

-- 2011 Implementation of the European emergency number 112 – Results of the fourth data-gathering round
+- 2011: Results of the fourth data-gathering round

 The European Commission, as part of its research activities, is financing different projects related to the European emergency number 112, such as: